KHU-Interactive-Technology/whc-ai-in-haptics/content/_index.md

     id: about
     content:
       items:
-        - title: THE YEAR’S CAN’T-MISS EVENT FOR AI COLLABORATION
+        - title: The Era of AI
-          text: AI Summit is coming home to San Francisco.
-Join us at AI Summit 2024 to explore all the cutting-edge innovation the data cloud has to offer.
+          text: We live in the era of AI.
+Despite recent technical leaps in AI, its role in the field of haptics has remained relatively limited.
+This workshop aims to introduce and share recent haptic studies that are closely related to AI.
           # Upload image to `assets/media/` and reference the filename here
-          image: city-daniel-abadia.jpg
+          image: 1.png
-        - title: DISCOVER
+        - title: Experiences
-          text: Discover the latest in AI, GenAI, application development and much more.
+          text: Speakers will share their experiences applying AI modelsㅡranging from early pioneering convolutional neural networks to recent large-scale vision-language modelsㅡto the design and analysis of haptic systems
           # Upload image to `assets/media/` and reference the filename here
           image: conference-headway-F2KRf_QfCqw.jpg
-        - title: HEAR FROM LEADERS REDEFINING THE AI LANDSCAPE
+        - title: DISCUSSION
-          text: Hear valuable insights from data and AI experts and business leaders, while discovering the limitless possibilities of data, AI and application collaboration for your organization.
+          text: Then our workshop will feature an interactive discussion session on noteworthy agendas, such as promoting the use of AI in haptics, exploring future directions, and reflecting on the role of AI in haptice (or vice versa).
           # Upload image to `assets/media/` and reference the filename here
           image: round-table-evangeline-shaw-xRlI-L-kvrw.jpg
           button: